-This isn’t quite an activity book, but definitely worth mentioning.
-I have talked about these books before, and I absolutely love them.
+This isn’t quite an activity book, but is definitely worth mentioning.
 I don’t think you can get any more interactive than this book.
 This book is so much fun and my kids love reading it.
-It is a lower level books as well, so it could be great books for pre-k to kindergarten beginning readers.
+It is a lower-level book as well, so it could be great for pre-k to kindergarten beginning readers.
 Check out some of their other titles if you love this one!

 Other than stickers, the seconded coolest thing is expo markers.
 My son also thinks he is super cool by being able to show off his amazing number writing skills (even though he doesn’t have much at this point).
 This is just one of the many different Wipe Clean books.
 These books are a great way to encourage early writing development and number sense.
 There are numerous Wipe Clean books out there to check out.
 For my two year old, though, this book is really just great for coloring.

 And again…STICKERS.
 The kids love it!
 Just like the other best interactive books for toddlers above, this book is great for both younger toddlers and older ones.
 It works on those fine motor skills with both of my kids.
 My 2-year-old benefits from it because she is able to associate verbal words with pictures and my 4-year-old has the opportunity to begin recognizing letters.